-Internship: While internships are not required for the degree plan, students may substitute an internship for one of the three practicum requirements.
-All internships must be approved by the department chair prior to its beginning and can be for credit or no credit.
-Only one practicum requirement can be waived by taking an internship.
+Internship: While internships are not required for the degree plan, they are highly recommended.
+All internships for academic credit must be approved by the department chair prior to its beginning and must be registered during the timeframe the internship occurs.